Victims group ‘hugely disappointed’ as SoS delegated to respond to plea to PM

 They point out that no-one has been convicted of his murder, and that the Government’s legacy Bill could close the door on the inquest.

+In his responding letter, Mr Heaton-Harris is understood to have expressed his sympathies to the Elliott family, acknowledging he “paid the ultimate sacrifice in service to the state … as he sought to protect the citizens of Northern Ireland”, adding: “We owe him, and them, a debt of gratitude”.

+He went on to write that the Government wants to establish mechanisms to address the legacy of the past which can deliver better outcomes for families who have waited many years for any form of acknowledgement and accountability.

-Victims campaign organisation, Ulster Human Rights Watch (UHRW), said Secretary of State Chris Heaton-Harris was “delegated” to respond, and claimed that he “failed to specifically address the request”.
+However victims campaign organisation, Ulster Human Rights Watch (UHRW), claimed Mr Heaton-Harris “failed to specifically address the request”.

 UHRW advocacy manager, Axel Schmidt, slammed the response as “hugely disrespectful and disappointing”.